microsoftgraph/microsoft-graph-docs-contrib/concepts/windowsupdates-deploy-expedited-update.md

 After a deployment is created, you can assign devices to the [deployment audience](/graph/api/resources/windowsupdates-deploymentaudience).
 When the deployment audience is successfully updated, Windows Update starts offering the update to the relevant devices according to the deployment settings.

-Devices are automatically registered with the service when added to the members or exclusions collections of a deployment audience (i.e. an [azureADDevice](/graph/api/resources/windowsupdates-azureaddevice) object is automatically created if it does not already exist).
+Devices are automatically registered with the service when added to the members or exclusions collections of a deployment audience (that is, an [azureADDevice](/graph/api/resources/windowsupdates-azureaddevice) object is automatically created if it does not already exist).

 The following example shows how add Azure AD devices as members of the deployment audience.